 - You can have up to 25 years to pay back your loan (300 payments) or 30 years and 360 payments for Consolidation loans over $60,000.

 Map Your Debt-Free Destination

-Find out more about repayment options and ways to manage your student loans with the SALT® Repayment Navigator.
+Take these repayment options for a test drive and find other ways to manage your student loans with the Salt® Repayment Navigator.